The Federal Home Loan Bank (FHLB) System

 system’s primary function and mission, however, have remained intact:

- The FHLBs provide liquidity to participating mortgage market lenders in the form of advances, which are
+The FHLBs provide liquidity to participating mortgage market lenders in the form of

 cash loans to their members.
 The advances are collateralized (secured) by members’ assets, such as